 You can also make money (or earn prizes) with your photos if you enter photography competitions.
 At any given time, there is a number of these out there and they vary in the prizes they offer and the photos that you would be competing against.

-In some cases, you may find that a competition has a specific theme but in other cases, you may be able to enter pretty much anything.
+In some cases, you may find that competition has a specific theme but in other cases, you may be able to enter pretty much anything.

 Because photography is an art form, you even have the chance of winning a competition even if you don’t think your photo is especially good.

 In general, the process of entering a photography competition is pretty easy.
-So, if you have some good photos it is probably worth trying as competition.
+So, if you have some good photos it is probably worth trying as a competition.
 Your odds of winning might be pretty low but you never know.

 Selling Photos Through a Website

-The internet is a powerful tool for buying and for selling.
+The internet is a powerful tool for buying and selling.
 Where else can you find a huge selection of just about any type of product, without even having to leave the house?

-I already mentioned that you can use the internet to sell prints of photos or to even sell the rights for people to use your photos.
+I already mentioned that you can use the internet to sell prints of photos or even sell the rights for people to use your photos.
 However, that approach can often seem unrealistic because you need to get people to notice your photos to start off with.